isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

     - Published using MicroService: No
 >[!NOTE]
 >
-> AEM Site creates many cq:page nodes and flatten them at the same time.
+> AEM Site creates many cq:page nodes and flattens them at the same time.
 > For this reason, it is advisable to avoid running multiple concurrent AEM Site publishings as it can overburden the system.

 >[!NOTE]